Refreshing our virtual machine hosting to deliver a faster and more cost effective service.

 The physical servers hosting our virtual machines are reaching end of life and we've achieved a major cost saving by using this need for a hardware refresh, to also switch to a different vendor for the VM hosting platform.

-After the migration, we expect applications and services hosting on our VMs to run faster than before but there will be no change to the way they operate.
+Since the migration, our applications and services hosted on our VMs run faster than before but with no change to the way they operate.

 When?

-All 1200 virtual machines will be migrated to the new platform by the end of April 2025.
+All 1200 virtual machines were migrated to the new platform by the end of April 2025.

-Virtual machines will be migrated to the new platform in two phases:
+Virtual machines were migrated to the new platform in two phases:

-• Silver tier: approximately 900 virtual machines will be migrated by the end of April 2025.
-This tier includes the majority of our services, such as web servers, file servers, application servers for university wide and departmental applications.
+• Silver tier: approximately 900 virtual machines were migrated by the end of April 2025.
+This tier included the majority of our services, such as web servers, file servers, application servers for university wide and departmental applications.
 It also hosts our test and development environments for many systems.

 Why?

-The servers that host our virtual machines are reaching end of life and will soon become unsupported.
+The servers that host our virtual machines were reaching end of life and would soon become unsupported.
 Separately, our existing vendor for the VM software platform considerably increased their annual fees during 2024, while also reducing their level of support.

 The need to refresh both hardware and software came at an opportune time, enabling us to switch to a different vendor offering a much more cost-effective solution.
 This solution also includes high-quality support, which is essential for teaching, research, and everyday life on campus.